gr-rahimi/APSim/README.md

 Reference
 ----------
+Please reference the following papers if you use the tool:

-Elaheh Sadredini, Reza Rahimi, Marzieh Lenjani, Mircea Stan, and Kevin Skadron.
+1. Elaheh Sadredini, Reza Rahimi, Marzieh Lenjani, Mircea Stan, and Kevin Skadron.
 "FlexAmata: A Universal and Efficient Adaption of Applications to Spatial Automata Processing Accelerators."
 The 25th International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), 2020.

+2. Elaheh Sadredini, Reza Rahimi, Marzieh Lenjani, Mircea Stan, and Kevin Skadron.
+"Impala: Algorithm/Architecture Co-Design for In-Memory Multi-Stride Pattern Matching", The 26th IEEE International Symposium on High-Performance Computer Architecture (HPCA), 2020.

+3. Reza Rahimi, Elaheh Sadredini, Mircea Stan, and Kevin Skadron.
+"Grapefruit: An Open-Source, Full-Stack, and Customizable Automata Processing on FPGAs", The 28th IEEE International Symposium on Field-Programmable Custom Computing Machines (FCCM), 2020.